AlisamfP/AlisamfP.github.io/about.md

     <p>Intellectually curious and self-driven, I and strive to learn as much as possible everyday.</p>

-    <p>I'm currently disabled with fibromyalgia, arthritis, and PTSD.</p>
+    <p>I'm currently pursuing a Bachelor's in Graphic Information Technology with a focus in full-stack web development at ASU.</p>

     <p>Born and raised in Phoenix, AZ.
 Previously, I've helped run HeatSync Labs, a hackerspace in Mesa, AZ, since 2012.
 I helped maintain the space, hold open hours, host different events bringing tech into the community(Coffee&Code, HackPHX), and taught classes on different topics(soldering, piano, DNS, musical theory, 3D printing).
 In the summer of 2013, I was accepted to Recurse Center and spent 3 months in New York becoming a better programmer.
     </p>